-First there are questions you should ask to yourself in preparation for the self Improvement motivation from the inside out “looking in the mirror” session.
+First, you should ask yourself in preparation for the self Improvement motivation from the inside out “looking in the mirror” session.

-Be all you can be, it is not only a slogan use for the Army, but for everyday life.
+Be all you can be; it is a slogan used for the Army and everyday life.

-So we’re all full with problems.
-Honestly it shouldn’t even bother or even hinder us to becoming all we ought to be.
+So we’re all full of problems.
+Honestly, it shouldn’t even bother or even hinder us from becoming all we ought to be.
 Aspirations as kids should continue to live within us as adults, even though it would be short-lived or as long as we could hold on to the dream.

-They say you can’t teach an old dog new trick… or can they?
+They say you can’t teach an old dog a new trick, or can they?

-So, here are some key questions you should be asking yourself daily or weekly in order to improve and keep the motivation alive.
+So, here are some key questions you should be asking yourself daily or weekly to improve and keep the motivation alive.

 This question of the ages is asked time after time from generation to generation.
-So many things you want to do with your life and so little time to even go about during the day.
+You want to do many things with your life and so little time to even go about during the day.

-The first step on your path of personal growth must be to recognize that your life as it stands right now isn’t how you want it to be, so it is time for change.
+The first step on your growth path must be to recognize that your life as it stands right now isn’t how you want it to be, so it is time for a change.

 Never close your eyes to the truth.
 If you want to grow beyond your current limitations, you must first learn to stop resisting where you are.

-Find something that you are good at can help realize that small step towards improvement.
-Diligence is the key to know that it is worth it, add some commitment and discipline to the mix.
+Find something that you are good at can help to realize that small step towards improvement.
+Diligence is the key to knowing that it is worth it and adds some commitment and discipline to the mix.

 When you fail to release incompatibilities from your life, you settle for mere tolerance and prevent compatible new connections from forming.